DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/navigateto.md

 });
 ```

-TestCafe automatically waits for the server to respond after a redirect happens.
+TestCafe waits for the server to respond after a redirect occurs.
-The test is resumed if the server does not respond within **15** seconds.
+The test resumes if the server does not respond within **15** seconds.